scmp-contributor/WebTestFramework/README.md

 ## Changelog
 *4.4.3*
 - **[Enhancement]**
-  - Add logic to filter and show consecutive fail Testrail test case
+  - Add logic to filter and show consecutive fail Testrail test case and send in slack channel

 *4.4.2*
 - **[Bug Fix]**